wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    Assigning a meaning to the Z bit requires an IETF Standards Action.

+Kumari, et al.            Expires July 15, 2015                 [Page 5]

+Internet-Draft            DNS Multiple Answers              January 2015

-   [ Ed note: Hey, was worth a try.
-I'm fine with an EDNS0 bit instead ]
+   [ Ed note: Hey, was worth a try :-) I'm fine with an EDNS0 bit instead... ]

 7. Use of Additional information

    When receiving Additional information, an iterative server follows certain rules:

-Kumari, et al.            Expires July 7, 2015                  [Page 5]

-Internet-Draft            DNS Multiple Answers              January 2015

    1. Additional records MUST be validated before being used.